ErinJordan222/README_Generator/README.md

   npm i

   ## Usage:
-  Usage of repo written here
+  Short paragraph about the usage of this repo here

   ## Contribution:
   DU- Coding Bootcamp